tmtsoftware/csw/docs/src/main/commons/create-component.md

 # Creating a Component

-This walk through helps in creating a CSW component in Scala/Java.
+This walk-through helps in creating a CSW component in Scala/Java.
 CSW components depend on the `csw-framework` package, which can be found @ref:[here](./framework.md).
-This section discusses constructing a HCD, but the principles apply to an Assembly as well.
+This section discusses constructing an HCD, but the principles apply to an Assembly as well.
 We will be constructing the Assembly in the next section @ref:[Working with Multiple Components](./multiple-components.md).

 #### *Tutorial: Developing an HCD*